shubhgosalia/Hotel-Management-System/README.md

 <h1 align="center">Hotel Management System</h1>
-<p align="center">An application to simplify a hotel's operation using Python and Tkinter as GUI</p>
+<h1 align="center">An application to simplify a hotel's operation using Python and Tkinter as GUI</h1>